shinokada/tera/README.md

 - 27780+ radio stations.
 - Play from a list
 - Search radio station by tag, name, language, country code, state.
-- After play, you can save to a list if you wish.
+- After play, you can save to a list.
-- Create/edit/show lists.
+- CRUD favorite lists.
 - Delete a radio station from a list
-- I feel lucky.
+- I feel lucky menu.
 - Gist upload.

 ## Installation